-It could be the right solution for you if V You are the owner or majority shareholder of a Canadian corporation. \checkmark You want a tax-efficient way to get the value of your shares out of your company and into the hands of your estate.
-V You have taken care of your retirement plan.
-V You need life insurance to protect your business.
-V The corporation has taxable investments.
-V You have an up-to-date will.
+- You are the owner or majority shareholder of a Canadian corporation. - $\blacksquare$ You need life insurance to protect your business. - You want a tax-efficient way to get the value of your shares out of your company and into the hands of your estate. - $\blacksquare$ The corporation has taxable investments.